austinhuang0131/joinmatrix/servers.md

 ## Other Matrix homeserver lists

-* [asra.gr's list](https://wiki.asra.gr/en:public_servers): A raw dataset of homeservers that allows (but are not necessarily intended for) public registration.
 * [CHATONS list](https://www.chatons.org/search/by-service?service_type_target_id=All&field_alternatives_aux_services_target_id=All&field_software_target_id=274&field_is_shared_value=All&title=): A list of homeservers hosted in France that adhere to certain ethical standards.
 Some may require membership.

 This list was originally located at AustinHuang.me.